adamsondavid/tapw/README.md

 ## Overview

 `tapwater` is an opinionated fullstack template designed to jumpstart your development with minimal setup.
 It provides a robust stack that prioritizes performance, scalability, and an optimal developer workflow.
-Whether you're deploying to serverless environments like Vercel, Netlify, or Cloudflare Pages, or spinning up a Docker container in the cloud, `tapwater` has you covered.
+Whether you're deploying to serverless environments like Vercel, Netlify, or Cloudflare, or spinning up a Docker container in the cloud, `tapwater` has you covered.

 Fork, modify, and make it your own! ⚙️